austinv11/ERC-Pipeline/README.md

 * If you want to just prepare all your data and not calculate ERCs, you can pass the `--prepare` flag.

-* If you want to skip QC checks, pass the `--skip-qc`.
-Note that QC checks are not complete.

 ## Calculating ERCs in Python
 The pipeline is easily accessible in Python.
 For practical examples of usage, check out the source of `cli.py`.